Modos-Labs/Glider/README.md

 - Install dfu-util (for example, `apt install dfu-util`, or `brew install dfu-util`)
 - Holding the button closer to the USB port and plug in the USB cable
+- Use one of the 2 methods to complete the flashing process

+#### Method 1: Use the provided flashing tool

+- Make sure you have a Python 3 environment and you can install packages to it
+- Install `hidapi` Python package by running `pip3 install hidapi`
+- Change directory into `utils/flash_tool` and copy over compiled bitstream `fpga.bit` and firmware `glider_ec_rtos.bin`
+- Run the tool `python3 flash.py`

+#### Method 2: Manual flashing

 - Run `sudo dfu-util -l`, it should detect 2 DFU devices
 - Run `sudo dfu-util -a 0 -i 0 -s 0x08000000:leave -D glider_ec_rtos.bin`
 - It should show `File downloaded successfully`